Blake Shelton And Gwen Stefani Spark Wedding Rumors Again, But Could New Baby Come First?

 Given their ages, Shelton and Stefani are exploring every option available, including in vitro fertilization and surrogacy.
 “No matter what, Gwen wants the child to be hers and Blake’s baby together,” the insider added.
 “She’s ready.”

 Of course, the biggest question remaining is when the wedding will take place.
-According to Inquisitr, Shelton and Stefani are set to wed in 2017, and the pop star is planning on a huge ceremony.
+According to the Inquisitr, Shelton and Stefani are set to wed in 2017, and the pop star is planning on a huge ceremony.

 “Gwen wants to go big on this – and Blake wanted to make it an informal affair down home… but he’s not willing to go to the mat against her,” a source shared.